 The holiday season is upon us and there’s much to do.
-You might have a shopping list, a grocery list and even a Christmas decorations list to help keep track of what you need to do.
+You might have a shopping list, a grocery list and even a seasonal decorations list to help keep track of what you need to do.
 But what about an end-of-year financial checklist?
 It can be easy to forget about financial housekeeping matters this time of year.
 We’ve put together this brief end-of-year financial checklist to help you get started:

-6 end-of-year financial tasks
+7 end-of-year financial tasks

-3. TFSA withdrawals
+1. TFSA withdrawals

-4. RRSP contributions
+2. RRSP contributions

-You have until March 2, 2022 to make a contribution to your Registered Retirement Savings PlanRegistered Retirement Savings Plan A plan that lets you save for retirement while lowering your income taxes.
+March is the deadline to contribute to your Registered Retirement Savings PlanRegistered Retirement Savings Plan A plan that lets you save for retirement while lowering your income taxes.
 You choose how you want to invest your savings.
-You don’t pay tax on any money in your account until you take it out.+ read full definition (RRSPRRSP See Registered Retirement Savings Plan.+ read full definition) for the 2021 tax year, but if you choose to make an RRSP contribution in December, you’ll have the benefit of a couple months of potential growth through interest, dividends or capital gains.
+You don’t pay tax on any money in your account until you take it out.+ read full definition (RRSPRRSP See Registered Retirement Savings Plan.+ read full definition) for this year’s taxes.
+If you make an RRSP contributionContribution Money that you put into a savings or investment plan.+ read full definition in December, you’ll have the benefit of additional months of potential growth through interest, dividends or capital gains.

-5. RRIF conversion
+4. RRIF conversion

 If you turned 71 this year, you must convert your RRSP into a Registered Retirement Income FundRegistered Retirement Income Fund A plan that holds your retirement savings and provides income after you retire.
 It works like an RRSP in reverse because you withdraw money instead of saving.
 There are rules about how much you can withdraw each year.+ read full definition (RRIFRRIF See Registered Retirement Income Fund.+ read full definition) or annuityAnnuity A contract usually sold by life insurance companies that guarantees an income to you or your beneficiary at some time in the future.
 An annuity is a contract with a life insurance company.
-When you buy an annuity, you deposit a lump sum of money, and the insurance company agrees to pay you a guaranteed…+ read full definition by December 31, 2021.
+When you buy an annuity, you deposit a lump sum of money, and the insurance company agrees to pay you a guaranteed…+ read full definition by December 31.
 You also have the option if cashing out your RRSP instead.

 6. Budget review